BlancheSaturn/CALCULATOR-PROJECT/27-game/README.md

     The 20000 at the end will make sure that this function executes after 20 second.

 RESTART BUTTON:

     If you want to restart the game with a button tgis piece of code should do it, I removed it from the game as my setTimeout function interferes with the restart button.
     I selected to go with only the setTimeout function instead of both.

-// restartButton function for the restart button, when click reset our boxes to null and clear the boxes
+    restartButton function for the restart button, when click reset our boxes to null and clear the boxes reset out title and result message.

-// reset out title and result message.
+    const restartBotton = document.getElementById("game__restart");

-// const restartBotton = document.getElementById("game__restart");
+    restartBotton.addEventListener("click", () => {
-// restartBotton.addEventListener("click", () => {
+    console.log('clicked restart')
-// console.log('clicked restart')
+    boxes.forEach((box) => {
-// boxes.forEach((box) => {
+        box.innerText = "";
-//     box.innerText = "";
+    });
-//   });
+    title.innerText = `Tic Tac Toe`;
-//   title.innerText = `Tic Tac Toe`;
+    resultMessage.innerText = ``
-//   resultMessage.innerText = ``
+    playerGoMsg.innerHTML = ``;
-//   playerGoMsg.innerHTML = ``;
+    gameOver = false;
-// })
+    })